 Can you cook?
 If so you could make homemade meals for companies like Food St. and earn extra money in the process.
 If you prefer craft you have heaps of options.
 Show them off on Instagram like our friend who creates amazing baby-themed decorations and sells them via @luxebabylove.
 Community sites like Etsy offer a great platform for selling homemade products without having to build your own website.

 Earning income from this type of asset may seem like more of an involved side hustle, but it’s still a fantastic way to create extra cash.

 If you’re handy you could even jump on a site like Airtasker and offer to do things like clean, cook, or fix things around someone’s house for cash.

 7. Your car park

 If you have an unused car park, can you rent it out?
 We live in a building where car spaces are often rented to other people in the building or shared by a few apartments.
-There are also a number of sites that you can list your car space on for people to rent.
+There are also a number of sites where you can list your car space for people to rent.

-So there you have it: seven income producing assets that you can use to maximise your financial position.
+So there you have it: seven income-producing assets that you can use to maximise your financial position.

 If you have other ideas we’d love to hear them in the comments.
 Good luck and thanks for reading!

 Do you feel like you’ve maximised your earning capacity and need help minimising expenses instead?
 If so check out our wildly popular Money Day post for practical tips you can act on immediately.